 Stage Description Potential involvement methods Potential publicity methods 1.
 Evidence gathering Information is gathered on the topic and issues are explored.
 This stage may encompass a series of discreet exercises.
-Parish/Town Council workshop Stakeholder focus groups Stakeholder meetings Resident & stakeholder workshops Survey documents (hard copy & online) Letter/email to stakeholders Notification of relevant consultation database contacts Information on BDC website Information via BDC social media Information at Council offices Article in Broadland News Article in local press Posters in parish notice boards / libraries Survey documents in libraries and at Council offices Article in parish magazines 2.
+Parish/Town Council workshop Stakeholder focus groups Stakeholder meetings (virtual and/or in person) Resident & stakeholder workshops (virtual and/or in person) Survey documents (hard copy & online) Letter/email to stakeholders Notification of relevant consultation database contacts Information on BDC website Information via BDC social media Information at Council offices Article in Broadland News Article in local press Posters in parish notice boards / libraries Survey documents in libraries and at Council offices Article in parish magazines 2.
 Consultation(s) on initial document The Council presents an initial document (and accompanying sustainability appraisal report), setting out issues and options and an indication of likely policies which will meet the aims of the plan and address the identified issues.
 For more complex DPDs or where further issues are raised which require further investigation, the Council may decide to consult on a revised document before proceeding to the next stage.
-Consultation document (hard copy & online) Public exhibitions Stakeholder meetings Letter/email to stakeholders Letter/email to previous respondents Notification of relevant consultation database contacts Information on BDC website Information via BDC social media Information at Council offices Article in Broadland News Article in local press Posters in parish notice boards / libraries Consultation document in libraries and at Council offices Article in parish magazines Site notices (where applicable)
+Consultation document (hard copy & online) Public exhibitions (virtual and/or in person) Stakeholder meetings (virtual and/or in person) Letter/email to stakeholders Letter/email to previous respondentsNotification of relevant consultation database contacts Information on BDC website Information via BDC social media Information at Council offices Article in Broadland News Article in local press Posters in parish notice boards / libraries Consultation document in libraries and at Council offices Article in parish magazines Site notices (where applicable)